-The School of Visual Communication Design offers four photography studios, containing top of the line camera equipment, including brand new state-of-the-art continuous LED lights and Dynalite’s new studio strobe kits.
-Our studios are designed to accommodate diverse content and working styles, from event photography and magazine or fashion shoots to art images, studio portraits and candid storytelling.
+The School of Visual Communication Design offers four photography studios on the 3rd floor of Taylor Hall available for all VCD students to use.
+The two 1,200 square foot and two 500 square foot studios contain top-of-the-line camera equipment, including brand new state-of-the-art continuous-source LED lights and Dynalite studio strobe kits.
+Our studios are designed to accommodate diverse content and working styles, from magazine or fashion shoots to art images, studio portraits, event photography and candid storytelling.

-VCD students have access to the Visual Communication Design Resource Center, which includes a 44" color photo printer, two high-quality flatbed scanners, six large format ink jet printers, two brand new laser jet printers, a UV light unit, and a 3D printer.
+All VCD students have access to the Visual Communication Design Resource Room which is located in 321 Taylor Hall and includes 6 large format inkjet printers, high-quality flatbed scanners, a brand new laser jet printer and a 3D printer.
 Students may also utilize our new online reservation system for free rentals of camera bodies, lenses, tripods, GoPros, Wacom tablets, iPads, various strobe lighting kits and more.

 VCD Graduate Studio

 The nature of design has changed considerably in the last decade.
 Design thinking, design research and human-centered design all require work environments as collaborative and adaptable as the teams within them.
 Our graduate studio provides each of the graduate students in the School of Visual Communication Design with an individual workspace.
 The 2,644 square foot studio also includes ideation and planning areas, a pin up studio, white boards, new iMacs and Dell Optiplex 7050 digital displays.

 Check out MA/MFA students' thesis projects.